Occupied Territories Bill: Proposed new legislation

 On 19 January 2025, incoming Taoiseach, Micheál Martin confirmed that the existing bill would be scrapped and replaced by new legislation.
 This move was criticised by the author of the original bill, Senator Frances Black, and by campaigners for the bill who protested outside the Dáil later that week.
 Green Party leader, Roderic O'Gorman criticised the incoming government's "narrowing of the scope of the bill", arguing that the existing bill should be amended in response to legal concerns rather than being replaced.
 He characterised the government's proposal as a "delaying tactic" and a "complete u-turn" from the position taken by the government parties during the general election.

 On 5 February 2025, Sinn Féin TD, Donnchadh Ó Laoghaire tabled a Dáil motion calling for the original bill to be passed without further delay noting that all parties had committed to passing the bill during the 2024 General Election campaign and accusing the government of "dragging their feet" on the issue.
 A vote on the motion was deferred until the following week.

 On 11 February 2025, the Tánaiste, Simon Harris confirmed that services would not be included in the proposed legislation.
 This was criticised by Sinn Féin foreign affairs spokesperson, Donnchadh Ó Laoghaire and by Senator Frances Black.
 On 17 February, the Taoiseach, Micheál Martin confirmed that the bill would not be ready before the summer Dáil recess.

 On 14 March 2025, the American Jewish Committee claimed that Micheál Martin had told them that the legislation was "no longer on the legislative calendar", following a meeting during his St Patrick's Day visit to the US.
 Martin later denied he had said this and reaffirmed the government's position that a new bill would be prepared.

 In May 2025, the Cabinet approved the drafting of legislation to ban trade in goods (but not services) with the occupied Palestinian territories.
-The bill is scheduled for pre-legislative scrutiny at the Oireachtas Committee on Foreign Affairs before the summer recess.
+The bill was scheduled for pre-legislative scrutiny at the Oireachtas Committee on Foreign Affairs before the 2025 summer recess.
 Senator Frances Black welcomed the decision and called on the government to act with urgency in enacting the law.
 Labour's Duncan Smith criticised the government's timeline as "simply unacceptable" and urged the government to pass the legislation before the summer recess.